Maximising the DUNE early physics output with current experiments

 For a baseline of 1300 km, the oscillation probability $P_{\mu e}$ has its first oscillation maximum around 2-2.5 GeV.
 This is easy to explain from the formula

 where $\mlj^{(m)}$ is the matter-modified atmospheric mass-squared difference.
 In the limit $\mkj \to 0$, it is given by

 The second oscillation maximum, for which the oscillating term takes the value $3\pi/2$, occurs at an energy of around 0.6-1.0.
-Studies have discussed the advantages of using the second oscillation maximum to get information on the oscillation parameters~\cite{wbb_vs_oa,kopphuber_2base,suprabh_ess}.
-The neutrino flux that LBNE will use has a wide-band profile, which can extract physics from both, the first and second maxima.
-Figure~\ref{fig:beamprofile} shows $P_{\mu e}$ for the LBNE baseline, superimposed on the $\nu_\mu$ flux.
+Studies have discussed the advantages of using the second oscillation maximum to get information on the oscillation parameters~\cite{wbb_vs_oa,kopphuber_2base}.
+In fact, one of the main aims of the proposed ESSnuSB project~\cite{ess,suprabh_ess} is to study neutrino oscillations at the second oscillation maximum.

+The neutrino flux that DUNE will use has a wide-band profile, which can extract physics from both, the first and second maxima.
+Figure~\ref{fig:beamprofile} shows $P_{\mu e}$ for the DUNE baseline, superimposed on the $\nu_\mu$ flux.
 This is in contrast with \nova, which uses a narrow-band off-axis beam concentrating on its first oscillation maximum, in order to reduce the $\pi^0$ background at higher energies.

 In order to understand the impact of the second oscillation maximum, we have considered two different energy ranges.
 Above 1.1 GeV, only the first oscillation cycle is relevant.
 However, if we also include the energy range from 0.5 to 1.1 GeV, we also get information from the second oscillation maximum.
-Figure~\ref{fig:secondmax} compares the sensitivity to the hierarchy, octant and CP violation from only from the first oscillation cycle, and from both oscillation cycles.
+Figure~\ref{fig:secondmax} compares the sensitivity to the hierarchy, octant and CP violation only from the first oscillation cycle, and from both the oscillation cycles assuming the adequate exposures obtained in the previous section.
 We see that inclusion of data from the second oscillation maximum only increases the $\chi^2$ by a small amount.